diasyrmus/diasyrmus.github.io/_posts/2023-07-23-writing_notes.md

 date: 2023-07-23
 ---

-you might ask yourself as a writer “what has changed?” at the end of a story or novel (i’m not totally convinced that this always needs to be the case, as satire does something v different - what’s changed is the expulsion or destruction of “vice” but this is not dramatic, however certainly if you want to make something appealing you probably need to consider dramatic changes)
+you might ask yourself as a writer “what has changed?” at the end of a story or novel (i’m not totally convinced that this always needs to be the case, as satire does something v different - what’s changed is the expulsion or destruction of “vice” but this is not dramatic, however certainly if you want to make something appealing you probably need to consider dramatic changes).

+revelations don’t always need to be something the characters experience or if they are they don’t need to be earth shattering as such. they can be a realisation or a slight twist of perspective.
+HdW is a master at this.

+## some nice changes in TEUW

 the turn at the end of the first chapter of *The English Understand Wool* where it turns out the narrator is actually writing for their editor.